Free Online Image Converters: Complete Guide to PNG, JPG, WebP, and SVG

 JPG (JPEG)

 JPG is the standard for photographs and any image with many colours and gradients.
+It has been around since the early 1990s and is supported by virtually every device, browser, and application.

 PNG